MagentaManifold/resume/resume.typ

 #project_item(
   name: [Groooove],
-  skills: "TypeScript, Next.js, React, Tailwind CSS, Tone.js, Pixi.js, Golang, PostgreSQL",
+  skills: "TypeScript, Next.js, React, Tailwind CSS, Tone.js, Pixi.js, Golang, PostgreSQL, GCP\n",
   date: "Oct.
 2024 - Dec.
 2024",
-  [Developed the frontend of Groooove (#link("https://groooove.me")[groooove.me]), a drum loop sharing platform, with Next.js], [Designed a clean and elegant user interface using NextUI (a React component library) and Tailwind CSS.], [Incorporated Tone.js (for WebAudio) and Pixi.js (for WebGL 2D rendering) to built the drum loop editor with real-time preview.]
+  [Developed the frontend of Groooove (#link("https://groooove.me")[groooove.me]), a drum loop sharing platform, with Next.js], [Designed a clean and elegant user interface using NextUI (a React component library) and Tailwind CSS.], [Incorporated Tone.js (for WebAudio) and Pixi.js (for WebGL 2D rendering) to built the drum loop editor with real-time preview.], [Deployed the application on Google Cloud Platform, and managed the PostgreSQL database with pgAdmin.]
 )

 #project_item(